gmarkall/nbep-7/README.md

 ### Proposed changes

+This section outlines the major changes that will be made to support the EMM Plugin interface - there will be various small changes to other parts of Numba that will be required in order to adapt to these changes; an exhaustive list of these is not provided.

 A new module, `numba.cuda.cudadrv.memory` will be created for holding the majority of Numba memory management code, both internal and for EMM plugins.
 Several items from the `numba.cuda.cudadrv.driver` module will be moved over: